Xenogears: Music

-The music in Xenogears was composed, arranged, and produced by Yasunori Mitsuda, his first major project since the 1995 Super NES title Chrono Trigger.
+The music in Xenogears was composed and produced by Yasunori Mitsuda.
 The Xenogears Original Soundtrack was released on two discs and published by DigiCube in Japan in 1998.
 The score contains 41 instrumental tracks, in addition to a choral track and two songs.
 According to Mitsuda, the music of Xenogears belongs to the traditional music genre.
 Though he first described it as stemming from "a world of [his] own imagining" rather than any specific country, he has also claimed a strong Irish or Celtic music influence.
 There are two vocal tracks included on the OST, and both are sung by Joanne Hogg.
 One of the tracks, "Stars of Tears", did not appear in the final version of the game.
 It was originally intended to play in a cut scene at the start of the game along with the main staff credits.
 The scene, however, was removed for pacing issues, as it would have made the combined opening movie and introduction scenes last roughly ten minutes.
 The other, "Small Two of Pieces ~Screeching Shards~", was the first ending theme with lyrics to ever appear in a game developed by Square.

 An arranged soundtrack of Xenogears composed and arranged by Mitsuda was released as Creid.
 For Creid, he expanded on the theme from the original album of having Celtic influences in "easy-to-listen-to" pop tracks to create an album of arranged Xenogears music with a more prominent Celtic style.
 The album contains a mixture of vocal and instrumental tracks, and combines Japanese and Celtic music together in its pieces.
 The album features five vocal tracks and five instrumental tracks.
 The main lyricist, Junko Kudo, wrote the lyrics to four of the five vocal tracks, while Mitsuda wrote the lyrics to the title track, which were then translated from Japanese to Gaelic for the recording.
 Celtic singer Joanne Hogg did not reprise her role in Creid.
 Instead, Tetsuko Honma sang the four tracks written by Kudo, while Eimear Quinn sang "Creid".
 Myth: The Xenogears Orchestral Album, an album of music from the game arranged orchestrally by Mitsuda's own music company Procyon Studio, was released on CD and vinyl in February 2011.

 A Blu-ray album entitled Xenogears Original Soundtrack Revival Disc - the first and the last - was released in Japan on April 4, 2018.
 The album is a remaster of the original soundtrack, plus outtakes and other content.
 A 20th anniversary concert was held in Tokyo, Japan on April 7 and 8, 2018.